 This project is partially funded through the Seattle Office of Arts & Culture smART ventures grant, and made possible with help from the Downtown Seattle Association.
 Thanks, Seattle!

-12 Trump and 12 Clinton supporters, referred through friends of friends.
+The project began with 12 people who voted for Trump and 12 who voted for Clinton, all referred through friends of friends.
 Most started the year as strangers.
-Participants have been selected to closely approximate exit poll demographics along lines of race, gender, sexual orientation, and military experience.
+Participants were selected to approximate exit poll demographics along lines of race, gender, sexual orientation, and military experience.

 The 24 voters live all over the map, from overseas to South Dakota to Seattle.
-Two are LGBTQ, two are Muslim, and eight are people of color, including one Trump voter.
+Two identify as queer, two as Muslim, and eight are people of color, including one Trump voter.
 The Christian faith, military experience, careers in health care, and time spent in the Middle East can be found among participants on both sides.

-Join the Between Americans email list to receive occasional updates about the project, including information about the physical installation that will open in November 2017!
+Join the Between Americans email list to receive very occasional updates about the project and the final installations.